pierluigiferrari/behavioral_cloning_for_vehicle_steering/writeup_report.md

 **Behavrioal Cloning Project**

-The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
-* Build, a convolutional neural network in Keras that predicts steering angles from images
-* Train and validate the model with a training and validation set
-* Test that the model successfully drives around track one without leaving the road
-* Summarize the results with a written report

-[//]: # (Image References)

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.